wp-plugins/localcurrency/readme.txt

 * Gives site owner the choice of using current or historic rates (ie at time of post).

 = How To Use (once plugin is installed) =
-Enter any currency values you want converted within <-LCSTART-> and <-LCEND-> tags.
+Enter any currency values you want converted within `<-LCSTART->` and `<-LCEND->` tags.
 This can be done through the Code view.
 Simply select the number to be converted and click the LocalCurrency Quicktag.
 This should enter the tags for you.
 For example:
-	<-LCSTART->$10<-LCEND->
+	`<-LCSTART->`$10`<-LCEND->`

 Note: If you disable the plugin, the tags will remain in your post but will not be shown, because they are in a HTML comment.

 = Warning =
 The plugin strips non numeric characters (such as $) from between the tags, before converting the value.
 However, some currency symbols may include numeric characters.
-For example, 10? may be stored as 10&amp#20803;.
+For example, 10&#20803; may be stored as 10&amp#20803;.
 The 20803 will remain after the non numeric characters are stripped and will be considered as part of the value to convert, resulting in an incorrect value.

-If you experience this problem, simply leave the currency sign outside the tags (ie: <-LCSTART->10<-LCEND->?).
+If you experience this problem, simply leave the currency sign outside the tags (ie: <-LCSTART->10<-LCEND->&#20803;).

 = Compatibility: =
 * This plugin requires WordPress 2.8 or above.